InzGIBA/vk_audio/README.md

 # VK Voice Message

-A small script that is designed for easy downloading of voice messages to the VK
+A small script that is designed for easy uploading of voice messages to the VK

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.